 Law clerks perform a variety of legal tasks under the supervision of solicitors, barristers or clerks of court.
-Law clerks may assist their employers in all areas of law, including probating (proving the validity of wills), conveyancing (dealings in land and property), criminal law, family law, company law and civil litigation.
+Law clerks may assist their employers in all areas of law, including probating (proving the validity of wills), conveyancing (dealings in land and property), criminal law, family law, wills and power of attorney, insurance law, environmental law, human rights law, company law and civil litigation.

 Law clerks may perform the following tasks: